NYPL/born-digital-docs/docs/recording/file-and-packaging-specifications/example-oral-history.md

 ## Example oral history package with minimum required elements

-The following is an example file structure of an oral history recorded in person.
+The following is an example file structure of an oral history.

 ```
 nameofinterviewee